Playing Stochastically in Weighted Timed Games to Emulate Memory: Weighted timed games

-In the following, we rely on the crucial notion of regions, as introduced in the seminal work on timed automata \cite{AlurDill-94}.
-A game $\game$ can be populated with the region information, without loss of generality, as described formally in \cite{BusattoGastonMonmegeReynier-17}, e.g. The \emph{region automaton, or region game}, $\rgame$ is thus the \WTG with locations $\RStates = \Locs\times \regions \Cl \clockbound$ and all transitions $((\loc,r),\guard'',\reset,(\loc',r'))$ with $(\loc,\guard,\reset,\loc')\in \Trans$ such that the model of guard $\guard''$ (i.e.~all valuations $\val$ such that $\val\models \guard''$) is a region $r''$, time successor of $r$ such that $r''$ satisfies the guard $\guard$, and $r'$ is the region obtained from $r''$ by resetting all clocks of $\reset$.
+A game $\game$ can be populated with the region information, without loss of generality, as described formally in \cite{BusattoGastonMonmegeReynier-17}.
+Letting $\regions \Cl \clockbound$ be the set of regions for the set of clocks \Cl bounded by \clockbound, the \emph{region automaton, \emph{or} region game}, $\rgame$ is thus the \WTG with locations $\RStates = \Locs\times \regions \Cl \clockbound$ and all transitions $((\loc,r),\guard'',\reset,(\loc',r'))$ with $(\loc,\guard,\reset,\loc')\in \Trans$ such that the model of the guard $\guard''$ (i.e.~all valuations $\val$ such that $\val\models \guard''$) is a region $r''$, time successor of $r$ such that $r''$ satisfies the guard $\guard$, and $r'$ is the region obtained from $r''$ by resetting all clocks of $\reset$.
 Distribution of locations to players, final locations, and weights are inherited from $\game$.
 We call \emph{region path} a finite or infinite sequence of transitions in this automaton, and we again denote by $\rpath$ such paths.
-A play~$\play$ in $\game$ is projected on a region path $\rpath$, with a similar definition as the projection on paths: we again say that $\play$ \emph{follows} the region path $\rpath$.
+A play~\play in $\game$ is projected on a region path $\rpath$, with a similar definition as the projection on paths: we again say that \play \emph{follows} the region path $\rpath$.
 It is important to notice that, even if $\rpath$ is a \emph{cycle} (i.e.~starts and ends in the same location of the region game), there may exist plays following it in $\game$ that are not cycles, due to the fact that regions are sets of valuations.